astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 You can think of Workspaces the same way you'd think of teams - a space that specific user groups have access to with varying levels of permissions.
 From within a Workspace you can create one or more Airflow Deployments, each of which hosts a collection of DAGs.

-For more information, refer to the [Manage Workspaces and Deployments](/docs/cloud/stable/deploy/manage-workspaces/) guide.
+For more information, read [Manage Workspaces and Deployments](/docs/cloud/stable/deploy/manage-workspaces/).

-#### Join an Existing Workspace
+### Join an Existing Workspace

 If you're new to Astronomer Cloud but someone else on your team has an existing Workspace you'd like to join, a Workspace Admin can invite you to it.

 Once you receive a Workspace invitation via email, accept the invitation and create an account by following the guidelines above.
 Once you're a member of a Workspace, Deployment Admins can grant you varying levels of access to the Airflow Deployment(s) within that Workspace.

-For more information on Workspace Admins, Deployment Admins, and other user roles and permissions, refer to the [Manage User Permissions on Astronomer Cloud](/docs/cloud/stable/manage-astronomer/workspace-permissions/) guide.
+For more information on Workspace Admins, Deployment Admins, and other user roles and permissions, read [Manage User Permissions on Astronomer Cloud](/docs/cloud/stable/manage-astronomer/workspace-permissions/).

-## 4. Install the Astronomer CLI
+## Step 4: Install the Astronomer CLI

 The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
 From the CLI, you can establish a local testing environment and deploy to Astronomer Cloud whenever you're ready.